bvlj/android_vendor_lineage_health/readme.md

-Lineage Health Mod (HealthStore)
+CareCache
 ================================

-The Lineage Health Mod (also called "HealthStore" or "Health Mod") allows applications to store and share health-related data in a secure environment that never leaves your device and gives the user strong control over the data flow.
+CareCache (also called "Lineage Health Mod") allows applications to store and share health-related data in a secure environment that never leaves your device and gives the user strong control over the data flow.